- 18 years of age or above

 Sungkyunkwan University (SKKU) is a private, highly ranked research university in South Korea, founded in 1398, offering many majors including library and information science, computer science, law, life sciences, literature, psychology, medicine, and business, as well as MBA and other professional masters, masters of science and doctorates.
 Sungkyunkwan University was founded at the beginning of the Joseon Dynasty in 1398 as the highest national educational institute in the early years of the Joseon Dynasty in Korea.
 As the oldest university in East Asia, it has fostered leaders of our society for over 600 years.

 On this exchange program, students can choose from hundreds of courses offered in English and have the option to enroll in SKKU's Korean Language Program.
-Students can enroll in courses at SKKU's Humanities and Social Sciences Campus in Seoul and also the Natural Science Campus in Suwon.
+Students can enroll in courses at SKKU's Humanities and Social Sciences Campus in Seoul and/or the Natural Sciences Campus in Suwon.
 Students can take courses at one or both campuses and may choose to live on one of the two campuses, but take courses at the other.
 There is a shuttle bus that operates throughout the day taking students back and forth between campuses (free of charge and can take up to one hour and ten minutes or more one way depending on traffic).
 Learn more about the shuttle bus and campus transportation by visiting SKKU's website.